Outbound Rules for Standard Load Balancer is now generally available.

 This new ability allows you to declare which public IP or public IP prefix should be used for outbound connectivity from your virtual network, and how outbound network address translations should be scaled and tuned.

 · Control idle timeout and expose TCP connection closure – Along with scale and manageability, you can configure the outbound idle timeout from 4 to 66 minutes.
-In addition, enable the sending of bidirectional TCP resets when a connection reaches idle timeout to expose the TCP connection closure to applications.
+In addition, enable the sending of bidirectional TCP resets at the time a connection reaches idle timeout to expose the TCP connection closure to applications.